-One of our most popular requests here at Sell My Shares, is to sell IAG shares.
-Which is why we have decided to provide you with some history and clear instructions on how you can easily sell your IAG shares.
+One of our most popular requests is to sell IAG shares.
+Following you will find some history of how many people came to own their IAG shares, plus some clear instructions on how you can easily sell your IAG shares.

 NRMA then went on to change its name to Insurance Australia Group Limited on 15 January 2002, with an ASX ticker code of IAG, which is still carries today.

 If you own IAG shares, then of course you own a little bit of IAG, and you are entitled to share in profits (dividends).
 The problem for many though, is their IAG shareholding is not that material, coming in at only a few hundred shares.
-This in turn means dividend cheques are hardly worth the time and trouble to bank.
 As a result, you may want to sell IAG shares.

 - 19 June 2000; at